Azure/terraform/provider/CONTRIBUTE.md

 For each piece of code that you write into the provider, you need to make sure that you have:

-- the implementation in both `data source` and `resource` definition
+- the implementations of the `data source` and/or `resource` definition
 - acceptance test created or updated
 - documentation created or updated
 - example created or updated (optional)